tao-pr/52-challenges/003-waste-disposal-plots-germany/README.md

 $ source 003/bin/activate
 ```

-Install all required packages as follows
+Install all required packages with jupyter notebook kernel as follows

 ```
 $ pip3 install -r requirements.txt
+$ ipython kernel install --user --name=003
 ```

 NOTE: You can deactivate the session later with